Vintage Shops & Thrift Stores in Rome

 Discover the secrets on how to navigate Porta Portese Market

-Mercato Monti, Borghetto Flaminio and Porta Portese are just three of the many vintage markets in Rome.
+Mercato San Giovanni, Borghetto Flaminio and Porta Portese are just three of the many vintage markets in Rome.
 Check out our full selection of vintage markets and flea markets in Rome.
 While if you want to find the best boutiques in Rome, check out the best shopping streets and the best shops to go on your shopping spree.

 Leave a Reply